geo-tp/Text-Crawler-Website/README.md

 Then you will be able to search for string pattern on the website and see all the occurences and sources.

 The crawler uses the power of the GNU `grep` command to be able to return fast results.
+It could also find string pattern into images (generic AI OCR models)